SamCollins1327/Download-More-RAM/README.md

 Tools
 - DMR_SPD_TOOL - custom tool to read/write DDR4 SPD data

+- DMR_SPD_TOOL_headless - custom tool to read/write DDR4 SPD data, used in one-click version of attack with no menu

 - RTCore_dump - vulnerable driver tool for dumping large memory to a file